nutcas3/shop-ecommerce/README.md

-# eShopOnSteroids - Go & Rust Implementation
+# shop-ecommerce - Go & Rust Implementation

 A cloud-native online shop powered by Golang, Rust, containers, and Kubernetes.